Xaxis/stock-miner/src/backend/sql/README.md

-loss_perc               # The maximum percent a stock/security price can lose before auto selling order_date              # A Unix timestamp representing the time an order was created exec_date               # A Unix timestamp representing the last time an order task executed tasks                   # A JSON string containing an order's tasks and those tasks states
+loss_perc               # The maximum percent a stock/security price can lose before auto selling order_date              # A Unix timestamp representing the time an order was created exec_date               # A Unix timestamp representing the last time an order task executed simulated               # Flag used by Order Processor indicating IS simulated.
+Default: 1 tasks                   # A JSON string containing an order's tasks and those tasks states
 ```